Stanwukong/AirBnB_clone_v3/README.md

 # AirBnB Clone - The RESTful API
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The RESTful API is a crucial component of the AirBnB project at Holberton School.
+The goal of the AirBnB project is to eventually deploy our server as a simple copy of the AirBnB Website (HBnB).
+This segment involves creating a RESTful API to manage objects for the AirBnB (HBnB) website, which will cover fundamental concepts of web development and backend programming.

-#### Functionalities of this command interpreter:
+#### Functionalities of this RESTful API:
-* Create a new object (ex: a new User or a new Place)
+- Create a new resource (e.g., a new User or a new Place)
-* Retrieve an object from a file, a database etc...
+- Retrieve a resource from a file, a database, etc.
-* Do operations on objects (count, compute stats, etc...)
+- Perform operations on resources (count, compute statistics, etc.)
-* Update attributes of an object
+- Update attributes of a resource
-* Destroy an object
+- Destroy a resource

 ## Table of Content
 * [Environment](#environment)